 Instant Employee Access

-Whether checking their pending elections or accessing current benefits information, self-service tools give employees instant access to their benefits information.
-Regardless of where they work, employees can log in, view open enrollment messages, and make updates to personal information.
+Self-service tools give employees instant access to their benefits information, whether checking their pending elections or accessing current benefits information.
+Employees can log in, view open enrollment messages, and update personal information regardless of where they work.
 In addition, employees can view different plans and enroll in the ones available.
 They can also look into coverage types and manage their dependents.

 How Do You Manage Open Enrollment?